rbowen/presentations/talking-to-management/slides.md

 * Note: This is translation, not lying.
 Open source is, above all, *practical*.
 It's an objectively better way to build software, and what's good for the customer is also the right thing to do.
+I am not telling you to lie to your management.
+Merely to understand where they are coming from, as you attempt to understand where you are coming from.

 ---